 - Gasoline and its vapors are highly flammable and explosive.
 Always refuel according to this procedure to reduce the risk of fire and explosion. - Gasoline is poisonous and can cause injury or death.
 Handle gasoline with care.
 Never siphon gasoline by mouth.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, see your doctor immediately.
 If gasoline spills on your skin, wash with soap and water.
-If gasoline spills on your clothing, change your clothes.
+If gasoline spills on your clothing, change your clothes. - 1.
+Be sure the engine is stopped. - Disconnect the fuel line from the fuel tank and tighten the air vent screw on the fuel tank cap.

-- 1. Stop the engine. - 2.
-Remove the portable tank from the boat. - Be sure you are in a well-ventilated outdoor area, either securely moored or trailered. - Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, use only an approved GASOLINE container. - Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - Fill the fuel tank, but do not overfill.
-Fuel can expand and overflow if the temperature increases.
+- 3. Remove the portable tank from the boat. - Be sure you are in a well-ventilated outdoor area, either securely moored or trailered. - Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, use only an approved GASOLINE container. - Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - Fill the fuel tank, but do not overfill.
+WARNING!
+Do not overfill.
+Otherwise fuel can expand and overflow if the temperature increases.
+[EWM02611]

-Fuel tank capacity: 12.0 L (3.17 US gal, 2.64 Imp.gal)
+Fuel tank capacity:

+12 L (3.17 US gal, 2.64 Imp.gal)

-- 8. Tighten the filler cap securely. - Wipe up any spilled gasoline immediately with dry rags.
-Dispose rags properly.
-According to local laws or regulations.
+9. Tighten the filler cap securely.

+Wipe up any spilled gasoline immediately with dry rags.
+Dispose rags properly according to local laws or regulations.